Unam sanctam: Aftermath

 Boniface's reputation for overweening papal claims made it difficult to accept such an extreme declaration.
 His assertion over the temporal was seen as hollow and misguided, and it is said that the document was not seen as authoritative because the body of the faithful did not accept it.

 Philip had the Dominican John of Paris issue a refutation.
 Boniface reacted by excommunicating Philip, who then called an assembly which made 29 accusations against the pope, including infidelity, heresy, simony, gross and unnatural immorality, idolatry, magic, loss of the Holy Land and the death of Pope Celestine V. Five archbishops and 21 bishops sided with the king.

 Boniface could respond only by denouncing the charges, but it was already too late for him.
 On 7 September 1303, the king's advisor, Guillaume de Nogaret, led a band of 2000 mercenaries on horse and foot who joined locals in an attack on the palaces of the Pope and his nephew at the papal residence at Anagni, which was later referred to as the Outrage of Anagni.
 The Pope's attendants and his beloved nephew Francesco all soon fled; only the Spaniard Pedro Rodríguez, Cardinal of Santa Sabina, remained at his side to the end.

 The palace was plundered, and Boniface escaped murder only upon Nogaret's explicit order.
 Boniface was subjected to harassment and held prisoner for three days without food or drink.
-Eventually, the townsfolk, led by Cardinal Luca Fieschi, expelled the marauders.
+Eventually, the townsfolk expelled the marauders.
+According to a late and unverified tradition, the locals were rallied and led by Cardinal Luca Fieschi.
 Boniface pardoned those who were captured and was escorted back to Rome on 13 September 1303.

-Despite his stoicism, Boniface was shaken by the incident.
+Boniface was shaken by the incident.
 He developed a violent fever and died on 11 October 1303.
 In A Distant Mirror: The Calamitous Fourteenth Century, Barbara W. Tuchman stated that his close advisors would later maintain that he had died of a "profound chagrin".